Sheldrick Redwine

-Sheldrick Darell Redwine (born November 6, 1996) is an American professional football safety for the Saskatchewan Roughriders of the Canadian Football League (CFL).
+Sheldrick Darell Redwine (born November 6, 1996) is an American former professional football safety.
 He played college football for the Miami Hurricanes and was selected by the Cleveland Browns in the fourth round of the 2019 NFL draft.
-Redwine has also been a member of the New York Jets, Carolina Panthers, Miami Dolphins, Indianapolis Colts, Dallas Cowboys, and Washington Commanders.
+Redwine was also a member of the New York Jets, Carolina Panthers, Miami Dolphins, Indianapolis Colts, Dallas Cowboys, Washington Commanders, and Saskatchewan Roughriders.